 Need to talk?

-Talk to your college counsellor.
-The counsellor is professionally qualified and experienced and works to the British Association for Counselling and Psychotherapy Ethical Framework for Good Practice.
+Talk to your Well Being Adviser.
+The Well Being Adviser is professionally qualified and experienced and works to the British Association for Counselling and Psychotherapy Ethical Framework for Good Practice.
 This safeguards the confidentiality of the counselling service and ensures that the highest professional standards are maintained.

 What is counselling?

 Counselling entails you coming to one or a number of sessions during which you can talk about anything at all that is troubling you.
 Studying, producing work and meeting deadlines can be stressful and also bring other problems to a head.
 Equally, if something worrying or upsetting is going on in your life, it can be difficult to get the best out of your studies.
-Your counsellor will listen carefully and try to help you make sense of your particular situation.
-Because your counsellor is not part of your usual support network, she is in a position to be objective about your difficulties, as well as be supportive of you.
-The counsellor won’t give advice, make judgments or tell you what to do, although she may offer coping strategies, tips and resources to help you through particularly sticky times.
+Your Well Being Adviser will listen carefully and try to help you make sense of your particular situation.
+Because your Well Being Adviser is not part of your usual support network, she is in a position to be objective about your difficulties, as well as be supportive of you.
+The Well Being Adviser won’t give advice, make judgments or tell you what to do, although she may offer coping strategies, tips and resources to help you through particularly sticky times.